Environmental & Land Use Law Section

-Published three times a year, the Newsletter is a free resource that provides updates and in-depth articles on cases, draft rules, new statutes, and other topics relevant to environmental and land use law practitioners.
-Member surveys and comments demonstrate that the newsletter is a valuable tool for many practitioners.
+In 2020, ELUL shifted from a newsletter format to publication of articles on a blog.
+The blog is a free resource that provides updates and in-depth articles on cases, draft rules, new statutes, and other topics relevant to environmental and land use law practitioners.
 A host of talented and dedicated lawyers donate their time to make this publication the great success it is.
-We are building an online Newsletter archive to bring you access to older newsletters.
-Your dues make this possible.

 Archived issues are available to section members upon request.
 To request an issue, please email firstname.lastname@example.org.

 Every year, the Section hosts a meeting that features a two-day CLE in a resort area in the state.
 The CLE program is carefully vetted through the Executive Committee to ensure that top-quality presentations focus on timely topics of current utility and interest to environmental and land use law practitioners.
 As most of us have practices that delve into the realms of both land use and environmental law, the CLE allows us to get up to date on both areas of the law.
 Again, opportunities abound to network in a relaxed atmosphere ideal for forging new friendships and working relationships.
 We work hard to keep the cost as low as possible for our members and provide scholarships to qualified individuals.
+Contact AT Miller & Dylan Stonecipher to propose topics or speakers.
 Your dues make this possible.